wp-plugins/post-type-requirements-checklist/readme.txt

 2. Once requirements are met, the user can publish/update.

 == Changelog ==

+= 1.0.2 =
+* hide requirement checklist for post types that don’t utilize it

 = 1.0.1 =
 * small change to checklist style